Hexnode – General FAQs

-2. Do the devices have to be factory reset to be enrolled and managed by MDM?
+1. Do the devices have to be factory reset to be enrolled and managed by UEM?

 No, managing iOS devices using Hexnode does not require an Apple Enterprise/Developer account.

-Hexnode MDM app consumes network data only to install the apps pushed via the console, the amount of consumed data depends on the size of the app.
-For other actions, negligible amount of data is consumed.
+Hexnode MDM app primarily consumes network data only to install apps, remotely control and view devices, and transfer files pushed via the Hexnode UEM.
+The amount of consumed data depends on the size of the app or files deployed or the quality setting of the remote view session.
+Only a negligible amount of data is only used for other actions.

-6. What are the Operating systems supported by Hexnode MDM?
+4. Which are the operating systems supported by Hexnode UEM?

-Hexnode MDM support devices under the following OS platforms:
+Hexnode UEM supports devices under the following OS platforms:

-- iOS devices running iOS 4 and later versions.
+- iPhones running iOS 4 or later versions.

-- Smartphones running Android 2.3 and later versions.
+- Smartphones and TVs running Android 4.1 or later versions.

-- Windows tablets and PCs running Windows 10 and later versions.
+- Windows tablets and PCs running Windows 10 or later versions.